 Invoice numbering: how to set up a system that satisfies HMRC

-This guide covers what HMRC actually requires, the formats that work well in practice, and what to do if you have gaps or duplicates in your existing sequence.
+This guide explains what HMRC requires, effective formats, and how to handle gaps or duplicates in your sequence.

 What HMRC requires

-HMRC's requirement is straightforward: every invoice you issue must have a unique identification number that forms part of a sequential series.
-The key rules are:
+HMRC's requirement is simple: each invoice must have a distinct identification number that is part of a sequential series.
+The main rules are:

 - Numbers must be unique — no two invoices can share the same number